Vecchia Gaussian Processes: on probabilistic and statistical properties

 where the constant in the upper bound does not depend on the sample size. \end{theorem}

-The proof of Theorem \ref{lem:small ball} follows a different route from the standard techniques applied for small deviation bounds of stationary Gaussian processes.
-Instead of deriving the small ball probability via $\epsilon$-entropy of the corresponding Reproducing Kernel Hilbert Space, we directly study it by utilizing the conditional distribution results derived in the previous section.
-The techniques are inspired by Chapter 7 of \cite{ledoux2006isoperimetry} and generalized in our proof.
-We believe these techniques are of independent interest and may be employed to analyze a broader class of stochastic processes.
+The proof of Theorem \ref{lem:small ball} follows a different route from the standard techniques used to obtain small deviation bounds of stationary Gaussian processes.
+Instead of deriving the small ball probability via the $\epsilon$-entropy of the corresponding Reproducing Kernel Hilbert Space, we study it by exploiting the conditional distribution results derived in the previous section.
+The techniques draw inspiration from Chapter 7 of \cite{ledoux2006isoperimetry} and are generalized in our analysis.
+We believe these techniques are of independent interest and may be applicable to a broader class of stochastic processes.

-For scaling parameters $\tau=s=1$, the lower bound for the small ball probability in Theorem \ref{lem:small ball} coincides with the Mat\'{e}rn process, see Lemma 11.36 of \cite{ghosal2017fundamentals}.
-This indicates that despite having different covariance structures and lacking stationarity, the Vecchia approximation of a Mat\'{e}rn process has similar small deviation properties as the mother process.
-Such property is crucial in deriving matching, optimal posterior contraction rates for these two processes.
+For scaling parameters $\tau=s=1$, the lower bound for the small ball probability in Theorem \ref{lem:small ball} coincides with that of the Mat\'{e}rn process, see Lemma 11.36 of \cite{ghosal2017fundamentals}.
+This indicates that, despite having different covariance structures and lacking stationarity, the Vecchia approximation of a Mat\'{e}rn process exhibits similar small deviation behavior as the mother process.
+Such property is crucial for deriving matching, optimal posterior contraction rates for the two processes.